sgvlug/website/content/posts/2012-12-03-rebuilding-an-enterprise-class-linux-infrastructure-in-under-an-hour.md

 layout: post
-Title: "Rebuilding an Enterprise Class Linux Infrastructure in Under an Hour"
+Title: Rebuilding an Enterprise Class Linux Infrastructure in Under an Hour
 Date: 2012-12-03 10:16
 categories: